johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

  - **Use case 2:** Developers pick part of the code snippet suggested by ChatGPT and modifies it to fit their requirement, as illustrated in **Example 3**.

 ## Use case 1 - Example 1: Code Generation and Programming Assistance Task
-In this example, a developer is using ChatGPT to improve code readability and observe the `DRY` software engineering principle.
+In this example, a developer is using ChatGPT in Software maintenance to address the task of **code duplication** in the code.
 Here is the link to both the PR and ChatGPT conversation.

 - PR: [https://github.com/nbd-wtf/nostr-tools/pull/241](https://github.com/nbd-wtf/nostr-tools/pull/241)
 - ChatGPT Link: [https://chat.openai.com/share/f09f38e5-f541-4f98-9483-e183f5650398](https://chat.openai.com/share/f09f38e5-f541-4f98-9483-e183f5650398)